pnp/pnpcore/docs/using-the-sdk/security-groups.md

 To update a group you first change the needed properties and then call one of the `Update` methods.

 > [!Note]
 > As a group's description cannot contain html characters the provided html is turned into text automatically.
 Also is the description length automatically truncated at 511 characters.
+Futhermore updating a group's description will not show this description in the group's "About Me", for that you need to update the group's row in the User Information List as shown in the sample code.

 ```csharp
 // First get the group to update